jerespeche/jerespeche/README.md

 I'm a Full-Stack developer.
 I'm constantly learning how to make cleaner and better code.

-🎹 I'm a music aficionado and i like to collect albums (CDs, not vinyls... yet)
+🎹 I'm a music aficionado and i like to collect albums (CDs, not vinyls... yet).

 <h2>💻 Currently learning:</h2>